Russian conquest of Central Asia: Eastern approach to Central Asia

-Up the Syr Darya (1859–1864): Meanwhile, Russia was advancing southeast up the Syr Darya from Ak-Mechet.
+Advance up the Syr Darya

+Meanwhile, Russia was advancing southeast up the Syr Darya from Ak-Mechet.
 In 1859, Julek was taken from Kokand.
 In 1861 a Russian fort was built at Julek and Yani Kurgan (Zhanakorgan) 50 mi upriver was taken.
 In 1862 Chernyaev reconnoitered the river as far as Hazrat-i-Turkestan and captured the small oasis of Suzak about 65 mi east of the river.
 In June 1864 Veryovkin took Hazrat-i-Turkestan from Kokand.
 He hastened surrender by bombarding the famous mausoleum.
 Two Russian columns met in the 150 mi gap between Hazrat and Aulie-Ata, thereby completing the Syr-Darya Line.

-1864–1868: Kokand and Bukhara subdued
+Conquest of Kokand and Bukhara

+Battle of Ican

+In 1864, Alimkul tried to raid the territory of the Russians and recapture the occupied lands, but at Ican his army got in front of a hundred Cossacks.
+Alimkul's attempts to defeat the small Cossack army failed.
+Despite suffering heavy casualties, the Cossack's managed to break through Alimkul's encirclement and make it to safety.
+As a result of this failure, Alimkul retreated.

+Occupation of Tashkent

-Tashkent (1865): About 50 mi south of the new line was Chimkent (Shymkent) which belonged to Kokand.
-Chernayev easily took it on 3 October 1864.
+About 50 mi south of the new line was Chimkent (Shymkent) which belonged to Kokand.
+He failed to take Shymkent in his first attack and retreated, but was able to take it in his next attack.
 On 15 October he suddenly appeared before Tashkent, failed to take it by sudden assault and retreated to Chimkent.
 Kokand then tried and failed to re-take Hazrat-i-Turkestan.
 In April 1865 Chernayev made a second attack on Tashkent.
 Unable to take such a large place (it was said to have a garrison of 30,000) he occupied the town's water supply at Niazbek.
 The Kokand Regent Alim Kuli arrived with 6,000 more troops and almost defeated the Russians, but was killed in the fight.
 The inhabitants now offered to submit to the Emir of Bokhara in return for assistance.
 About 21 June a party of Bokharans entered the town and more Bokharan troops were on the move.
 In this critical position Chernayev determined to risk a storm.
 At 3 a.m. on 27 June, Captain Abramov scaled the wall and opened the Kamelan Gate, advanced along the wall and opened a second gate while another party took the Kokand gate.
 That day and the next there was constant street fighting, but on the morning of the 29th a deputation of elders offered surrender.